 What Do The Candles In Our Advent Wreath Mean?

 Advent celebrations and traditions can vary from place to place, influenced by culture.
-However, some traditions have come to be common throughout the Catholic Church.
+However, some practices have come to be shared throughout the Catholic Church.

 The best-known of all Advent symbols is the Advent wreath.
 Many families have a wreath in the home and will light the candles each Sunday and say Advent prayers together.